acenet-arc/cloud_from_a_to_z/_episodes/04-day1-create-a-first-virtual-machine.md

 Finally click the *Launch* button at the bottom of the *Launch Instance* panel to create your first virtual machine!

+## Associating a Floating IP with a VM
+To connect to your virtual machine you will need to associate a *Public IP* or *Floating IP* with your virtual machine.
+Doing so will create a pointer from a publicly accessible IP to your virtual machine.
+This allows other machines to connect to your virtual machine across the Internet.
+This is different from the private or local IP your VM gets by default, which only identifies the virtual machine on the local network.
+To associate a floating Ip with your newly created virtual machine go click on the drop down menu on the right side of your newly create virtual machine and select *Associate Floating IP*.
+This will bring up a panel to select an IP Address.
+Chances are you will not yet have a floating IP added to your project.
+To add a new floating IP click the *+* button next to the drop down box *Select an IP address*.
+Select a *Pool* to allocate the floating IP from.
+There will likely only be one.
+The select *Allocate IP*.
+This will then take you back the previous panel and you can select the newly allocated floating IP from the drop down box.
+For *Port to be associated* your newly created VM should already be selected as indicated by the name of your VM and its private IP address.
+Then click *Associate*.
+This floating IP we just associated with your newly created VM will be the IP address we use to connect to your VM.

+## Adding SSH Security Rule
+To connect to the virtual machine we will be using SSH which communicates on port 22.
+To allow SSH connections into your virtual machine you will have to add a security rule to the `default` security group to allow it.
+To do this go to the *Access & Security* panel and click the *Manage Rules* button on the right in the row of the `default` security group.
+This will bring up a new panel showing all the rules for this security group.
+To allow traffic in on port 22 click the *+ Add Rule* button in the top right which brings up a new panel.
+For the *Rule* drop down select `SSH`.
+For `Remote` select `CIDR`.

 ## Connecting to a virtual machine

+Once your virtual machine's status as viewd on the *Instances* OpenStack dashboard panel is *Active* you can connect to your virtual machine using SSH.

 > ## Create a VM with an invalid hostname
 >